City Lights Bookstore

 What you need to know

-City Lights Bookstore opened in 1953 at 261 Columbus Avenue.
-Lawrence Ferlinghetti and Peter D. Martin founded it as the country’s first all-paperback bookstore.
-Ferlinghetti went on to publish poetry under the City Lights imprint, including Allen Ginsberg’s Howl in 1956.
-The 1957 obscenity trial over Howl ended in Ferlinghetti’s acquittal and set First Amendment precedent for literary publishing.
+City Lights Bookstore opened in 1953 in a triangular building at Columbus and Broadway, founded by Lawrence Ferlinghetti and Peter D. Martin as the country’s first all-paperback bookstore.
+Ferlinghetti published Allen Ginsberg’s Howl in 1956; the 1957 obscenity trial ended in his acquittal and set First Amendment precedent for literary publishing.

 The Store